Online Combinatorial Linear Optimization via a Frank-Wolfe-based Metarounding Algorithm: Main idea

 \subsection{The regularization}

 Regularizing a smooth function to a convex objective function does not make the objective smooth while regularizing a strongly convex function makes it strongly convex.
-So, we add a strongly convex regularizer to the objective function of~(\ref{eq:main-dual-02}) then consider the primal problem.
-We use $ \Delta(\bm{\ell}) = \sum_{i=1}^{n} \ell_{i} x_{i} \ln \frac{\ell_{i} x_{i}}{1/n} $ as the regularizer\footnote{ We define $\ell_{i} x_{i} \ln \ell_{i} x_{i} = 0$ if $\ell_{i} x_{i} = 0$. }.
-We solve Problem (\ref{eq:main-dual-02}) by ERLPBoost-based algorithm, shown in Algorithm~\ref{alg:metarounding-erlpboost}.
+So, we use a strongly convex regularizer $ \Delta(\bar{\bm{\ell}}) = \sum_{i=1}^{n} \bar{\ell_{i}} \ln \frac{\bar{\ell_{i}}}{1/n} $ to the objective function of~(\ref{eq:main-dual-03}) then consider the primal problem.
+We solve Problem (\ref{eq:main-dual-03}) by ERLPBoost-based algorithm, shown in Algorithm~\ref{alg:metarounding-erlpboost}.
 Our algorithm aims to find an $\epsilon/2$-approximate solution to the following problem.

-Note that, by definition, $\Delta( \bm{\ell} ) \leq \ln n$ holds for all $ \bm{\ell} \in \lossset $.
+Note that, by definition, $\Delta( \bar{\bm{\ell}} ) \leq \ln n$ holds for all $\bar{\bm{\ell}} \in \simplex{n}$.

-Let $I_{\lossset}$ be the barrier function for $\lossset$, $J(\bm{\theta}) = \max_{\bm{c} \in \combset} \theta_{\bm{c}}$ be the max function over $\real^{\combset}$, and let $H = I_{\lossset} + \frac{1}{\eta} \Delta$.
+Let $I_{\simplex{n}}$ be the barrier function for $\simplex{n}$, $J(\bm{\theta}) = \max_{\bm{c} \in \bar{\combset}} \theta_{\bm{c}}$ be the max function over $\real^{\bar{\combset}}$, and let $H = I_{\simplex{n}} + \frac{1}{\eta} \Delta$.
 With these notations, one can rewrite Problem (\ref{eq:main-dual-entropy}) as

-where $ C =
+where $ \bar{C} =